-- (vi) Actuarial valuation, as required by IND AS-19, for Retirement Benefits has not been made.
-Gratuity & Leave Encashment have been estimated by the management on its own calculations.
-Total outstanding amount as at the year-end of ₹5.12 Crores also include the claims filed by employees and accounted for in the books of accounts for the year ended 31.03.2019 amounting to ₹3.92 Crores.
-Hence, actual liability cannot be quantified. - (vii) Periods of default in repayment of borrowing and interest have not been provided in Note 16 of the standalone financial statements to comply with the minimum presentation and disclosure requirement as per the schedule III of the Companies Act, 2013. - (viii) Segment Reporting as disclosed in Note No. 36 is not in accordance with IND AS 108.
-The company has disclosed segmental information on geographical location of operations.
+- (vi) Total outstanding amount of Gratuity & Leave Encashment as at the year-end of ₹5.25 Crores also includes the claims filed by employees and accounted for in the books of accounts for the year ended 31.03.2019 amounting to ₹3.92 Crores.
+No actuarial valuation was ever made by the company after the start of CIRP Proceedings.
+Hence, actual liability cannot be quantified. - (vii) Periods of default in repayment of borrowing and interest have not been provided in Note 16 of the standalone financial statements to comply with the minimum presentation and disclosure requirement as per schedule III of the Companies Act, 2013. - (viii) Segment Reporting as disclosed in Note No. 56 is not in accordance with IND AS 108.
+The company has disclosed segmental information on the geographical location of operations.
 The company has not given the segmental information of Operating Segments.

-In view of the matters stated above except para (vii) & (viii) of 'Basis for Disclaimer of Opinion', we are unable to assess the consequential impact on the standalone financial statements as at and for the year ended March 31st 2022.
-The matters stated above in para (vii) & (viii) of 'Basis for Disclaimer of Opinion' give rise to the inappropriateness of use of generally accepted accounting principles that are applicable to the minimum presentation and disclosure requirement as per the schedule III of the Companies Act, 2013.
+In view of the matters stated above except para (vii) to (viii) of 'Basis for Disclaimer of Opinion', we are unable to assess the consequential impact on the standalone financial statements as on March 31st 2024.
+The matters stated above in para (vii) to (viii) of 'Basis for Disclaimer of Opinion' give rise to the inappropriateness of the use of generally accepted accounting principles that apply to the minimum presentation and disclosure requirement as per the schedule III of the Companies Act, 2013.
 Accordingly, we form a basis of disclaimer of opinion.